omarish/mutations/README.md

 # Mutations

-Encapsulate your business logic into commands.
+Compose your business logic into commands that sanitize and validate input.

+## How it Works:

+1. Subclass `mutations.Mutation`
+2. Define your inputs.
+3. Define an `execute` method in your command.
+4. Run it, lke this: `SimpleMutation.run(foo='bar')`

 ## Example